 The Nazi allegory in First Avenger is then further concretized by images of the thin Rogers being experimented on in large, intimidating machines.
 Contrast this phantasmagorical technology with the “Engine” Curtis finds himself within at the end of Snowpiercer.

-Curtis/Rogers is given the “reins” via fantastic tech of questionable moral origins…but these reins lead not to the liberation of humanity, but its slavery.
-If Curtis/Rogers also = the alleged messiah, = Jesus/Neo, then it is a messiah who realizes in the end that God and the Devil—played in this movie by Ed “Truman Show” Harris as Wilford—were in on everything from the start.
+If Curtis/Rogers is the alleged “messiah”—as was Jesus/Neo—then it is a messiah who realizes in the end that God and the Devil—played in this movie by Ed “Truman Show” Harris as Wilford—were in on everything from the start.

 Furthermore, the artificial construct of Neo/Messiah—a smokescreen invented by Gilliam/Morpheus Wilford/Mr. Smith—is also illusion.
 And up until the very end of the movie, the only character who has a clear grasp of this sad fact is Namgoong Minsu—the security expert turned drug addict.